DaniCea/gimme-tweets/README.md

-Gimme-tweets is a simple web server written in Python to obtain tweets about a topic in real-time, based on the Twitter Streaming API.
+Gimme-tweets is a simple web server written in Python to obtain tweets about a topic in real-time and store them in Elasticsearch (optional)

-To get it running, simply clone the repository, then install the requirements:
+To get it running:

+· Clone the repository

+· Install the requirements:

 	pip install -r requirements.txt

+· Edit the config.py with your Twitter keys and, if you want to store tweets in ElasticSearch, set it to the URL of your ES instance (generally http://localhost:9200) and set "active" to True

-To run the server:
+· Run the server:

 	python app.py

-The default port is set to 5000, so the server will be accesible using the following url:
+The default port is set to 5000, so the server should be accesible using the following url:

 http://localhost:5000